Tuesday, March 11th

 In the place of ancestors you, O king, shall have sons; you will make them princes in all the earth.
 I will cause your name to be celebrated in all generations; therefore the peoples will praise you for ever and ever.

-Where is the one who is wise?
+Where is the wise?
 Where is the scribe?
-Where is the debater of this age?
-Has not God made foolish the wisdom of the world?
-For since, in the wisdom of God, the world did not know God through wisdom, God decided, through the foolishness of our proclamation, to save those who believe.
-For Jews demand signs and Greeks desire wisdom, but we proclaim Christ crucified, a stumbling–block to Jews and foolishness to Gentiles, but to those who are the called, both Jews and Greeks, Christ the power of God and the wisdom of God.
-For God’s foolishness is wiser than human wisdom, and God’s weakness is stronger than human strength.
+Where is the disputer of this age?
+Has not God made foolish the wisdom of this world?
+For since, in the wisdom of God, the world through wisdom did not know God, it pleased God through the foolishness of the message preached to save those who believe.
+For Jews request a sign, and Greeks seek after wisdom; but we preach Christ crucified, to the Jews a stumbling block and to the Greeks foolishness, but to those who are called, both Jews and Greeks, Christ the power of God and the wisdom of God.
+Because the foolishness of God is wiser than men, and the weakness of God is stronger than men.

-Now after John was arrested, Jesus came to Galilee, proclaiming the good news of God, and saying, ‘The time is fulfilled, and the kingdom of God has come near; repent, and believe in the good news.’
+Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, “The time is fulfilled, and the kingdom of God is at hand.
+Repent, and believe in the gospel.”

-The Man with an Unclean Spirit
+Jesus Casts Out an Unclean Spirit

 Until we’ve learned to go to the cross and speak death to our ego–drives that lust against the Spirit, there can be no reality in the Christian life.